acend/kubernetes-basics-training/content/en/docs/05/_index.md

 ## Task {{% param sectionnumber %}}.1: Create a ClusterIP Service with an Ingress

-The command `kubectl create deployment` from the last lab creates a Pod but no Service.
-A Kubernetes Service is an abstract way to expose an application running on a set of Pods as a network service.
+The command `{{% param cliToolName %}} create deployment` from the last lab creates a Pod but no Service.
+A {{% param distroName %}} Service is an abstract way to expose an application running on a set of Pods as a network service.
 For some parts of your application (for example, frontends) you may want to expose a Service onto an external IP address, that's outside of your cluster.

-Kubernetes `ServiceTypes` allow you to specify what kind of Service you want.
+{{% param distroName %}} `ServiceTypes` allow you to specify what kind of Service you want.
 The default is `ClusterIP`.

 `Type` values and their behaviors are: